-- To develop students' technical skills, historical knowledge, visual vocabulary and critical ability.
-To foster individual vision, - To roster individual vision, expression, and creativity.
+- To develop students' technical skills, historical knowledge, visual vocabulary and critical ability. - To foster individual vision, expression, and creativity.
 To prepare students for further study in fine arts or other areas of art and design.

 FINE ARTS COMPETENCIES

 Students will: